 A: Instead of thinking about healthier alternatives, the issue is really how much sugar you are consuming.

 That being said, non-sugar sweeteners are also safe, even for individuals living with diabetes.
 However, be careful.
-There are also sugar alcohols (the label name ends in -OL) that are advertised as sugar-free, but the body converts them back to glucose so they are not free.
+There are also sugar alcohols (the label name ends in -OL) advertised as sugar-free, but the body converts them back to glucose, so they are not free.
 Again, it is ideal to just enjoy consuming sugar in moderation.

-Q: Does our age effect how our bodies metabolize sugar?
+Q: Does our age affect how our bodies metabolize sugar?

-A: As folks get older, metabolism in general may decrease, but that is most often because of decreased physical activity.
+A: As people age, their metabolism may decrease, but that is most often due to decreased physical activity.
 Staying active keeps nutrient metabolism at higher levels.
-If one stays active, the glucose is burned as a fuel instead of being stored as fat.
+If one stays active, glucose is burned as fuel instead of being stored as fat.

 Learn more about endocrinology and the diabetes care services we offer at Bon Secours.